Blending Strategy and Tactics 6 Ways

 Mission-driven team members look to find patterns among the different disparate parts.
 They synthesize.
 Their definition of progress is about the outcome.
 Mission-driven teams learn how to tackle the problem and iterate to achieve a higher quality outcome.
-That means they take quality over getting done as their measure success.
-The time horizon can be short and long-term.
+That means they take quality over getting done as their measure of success.
+The time horizon can be short or long-term.

 These are essential considerations when you think about the contribution of workers today.
-In most organizations, 20% of the people doing 80% of the work.
-In most organizations that the focus is so short-term, it’s hard to find white space and creative space to drive innovation.
-The standard of performance is often so low, and some employees can get a false sense of security - where it’s more important to be comfortable than to perform.
+In most organizations, 20% of the people do 80% of the work.
+In most organizations where the focus is so short-term, it’s hard to find white space and creative space to drive innovation.
+The standard of performance is often so low, and some employees can get a false sense of security – where it’s more important to be comfortable than to perform.

 In today’s business world, team leaders need to make sure their team is clear, and their team is proactive.
 They need to make sure their team achieves high-quality work, and their team moves fast enough.
 They also need to make sure their team is producing the right value, and they have the trust of the organization.
 With these indicators, team leaders differentiate themselves by performing.
 The evolution of individual contributors performers and team leaders means that work teams become the lever and team leaders become the force multipliers who can coaching orchestrate goals team performance cannot be achieved by mandate, and team results are both process and attorney